 Can You Combine Detailing With Repairs?

 Boat detailing is most effective when the hull is structurally sound and free of chips, scratches, osmotic blisters, and damaged gelcoat.
-We commonly combine detailing with minor gelcoat repair — filling small chips and scratches, blending the repair, and then carrying out the full polish sequence — so that the finished result is completely consistent across the hull surface.
+We commonly combine detailing with antifouling or minor gelcoat repair — filling small chips and scratches, blending the repair, and then carrying out the full polish sequence — so that the finished result is completely consistent across the hull surface.

 If your hull has more extensive damage (deep scratches, impact damage, delamination, or osmotic blistering), we will identify this during the initial inspection and quote for repairs ahead of or alongside the detailing work.